 (4) The inspector must return the document to the person as soon as practicable after taking the extract or making the copy.

+[Section 421 amended by No. 7 of 2016 s.
+161.]

 422. False or misleading documents

 (1) A person must not give to the Registrar or an inspector a document containing information the person knows is false or misleading in a material particular.

-Penalty: a fine of $12 000 or imprisonment for one year.
+Penalty for this subsection: a fine of $12 000, or imprisonment for one year, or both.

 (2) Subsection (1) does not apply to a person who, when giving the document —